Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 # Optimization For Sentence Classification Problem

 We consider the problem of designing attention based neural models for text applications such as sentence classification.
 We investigate several approaches and models to represent sentences for classification purpose.
-These include representing sentences using simple linear/non-linear combiner of word embeddings with and without word embeddings optimization and RNNs with and without attention mechanisms.
+These include representing sentences using simple linear/non-linear combiner of word embeddings (with and without word embeddings optimization) and, Recurrent Neural Networks (RNNs) with and without attention mechanisms.
+Attention mechanism helps to focus on parts of sentences relevant for the task at hand.

-Currently, a linear combiner of word embeddings with its optimization has been implemented using an alternate optimization algorithm.
-This alternate optimization algorithm optimizes model parameters alternatively with word embeddings.
+### Current Status

+A linear combiner of word embeddings with equal weights is used to represent sentences and a linear classifier model is built to classify sentences.
+There are two implementations.
+In the first implementation only classifer model parameters are optimized with word embeddings fixed using Google word2vec.
+In the second implementation, we also optimize word embeddings initialized with Google word2vec.
+Model parameters and word embeddings are optimized using an alternate optimization technique.
+We have implemented several popular gradient descent based algorithms (e.g., momentum, RMSProp, AdaGrad) with samples used as mini-batches.

 ### Next Step

-To build a non-linear classifier model by implementing an attention based mechanism using tensorflow.
+To build a non-linear classifier model with simple and sophisticated attention mechanism using tensorflow.

 ## Scope of the project

-The optimization takes place at three stages.
-The three stages are :
+There are three sets of parameters and optimization can be done for all the three sets.
+The three sets are classifier model parameters, sentence representation parameters (along with word embeddings) and attention model parameters.

-1. **Model parameters** - Sentence_Classification_Opt_Model_Param.py </br>
+1. **Model parameters only** - Sentence_Classification_Opt_Model_Param.py </br>
-2. **Word Embeddings** - Sentence_Classification_Opt_Mod_Param_And_Wrd_Emd.py </br>
+2. **Model parameters and Word Embeddings** - Sentence_Classification_Opt_Mod_Param_And_Wrd_Emd.py </br>
-3. **Attention based mechanism** - Next step </br>
+3. **All three sets of parameters** - Next step </br>

-The alternate optimization technique is in its last stages of quality check.
-The attention based mechanism will be implemented post that.
+The alternate optimization technique is currently being tested and evaluated.
+The attention based mechanism will be implemented subsequently.

 ## Optimization Algorithms